Optimal Time-Adaptivity for Parabolic Problems: Model Problem Discretization

 \subsection{The adaptive algorithm}

 The adaptive time stepping algorithm (Algorithm~\ref{alg:timeadapt}) uses the standard adaptive loop known from stationary mesh refinement and selects elements for refinement by D\"orfler marking.
-The only caveat is that, for the theory, we require that if an element $T$ gets refined, it is split into three equal parts $\TT_T=\{T_1,T_2,T_3\}$.
-Moreover, we have to ensure a moderate grading of the time steps~\eqref{eq:graded}.
-This is ensured by Algorithm~\ref{alg:trisect}.
-The algorithm expects the user to input the initial time steps $\TT_0$, the marking parameter $0<\theta<1$, and the grading parameter $G$.
-For the optimality results below, we require $\theta$ to be sufficiently small and $G\in \N$ to be sufficiently large.
+The only caveat is that, for $k=2$, we require that if an element $T$ gets refined, it is split into three equal parts $\TT_T=\{T_1,T_2,T_3\}$.
+Moreover, we require that the mesh elements do not grow too fast in size in forward time direction, i.e., there exists $G_0>1$ with

+Such a restriction is not uncommon even in classical adaptive time stepping literature.
+We note that Theorem~\ref{thm:optimal_timestepping} below shows that the adaptive algorithm is optimal even with respect to the unconstrained class of meshes without grading.
+The algorithm expects the user to input initial time steps $\TT_0$, the marking parameter $0<\theta<1$, and the grading parameter

+For the optimality results below, we require $\theta$ to be sufficiently small.
+We will show in Lemma~\ref{lem:closure} below, that the refinement step in Algorithm~\ref{alg:timeadapt} ensures the grading condition~\eqref{eq:graded} for all $\ell\in\N$ with $G_0=3g_0$ for $k=2$ and $G_0=2g_0$ for $k>2$.